Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 whereupon $J$ is called a \textbf{conserved current} .
-Note that in this approach we lose the intuitive meaning of the divergence under a Riemannian metric.
-If any curvature is present, when we split out the time component we recover a Riemannian divergence but introduce a source due to the non-zero Christoffel symbols
+Note that if any curvature is present (but no torsion), when we split out the time component we recover a Riemannian divergence but introduce a source due to the non-zero Christoffel symbols

 where $t$ is the negative signature component and the index $i$ goes over the remaining positive signature components.
 Thus, since the Christoffel symbols are coordinate-dependent, in the presence of curvature there is in general no coordinate-independent conserved quantity associated with a vanishing Lorentzian divergence.
+A conserved current nevertheless means that the quantity is conserved in finite volumes of spacetime, in the sense that $\int_{\partial V}\left\langle J,\hat{n}\right\rangle \mathrm{d}S=0$ over any spacetime volume $V$, and the continuity equation holds for the components of the coordinate-dependent quantity $\mathfrak{J}\equiv J\sqrt{\left|\mathrm{det}(g)\right|}$, since